martymcflywa/ecu/year_1/sem_1/CSG1132_communicating_in_an_it_environment/0a_assignment_1a/dev/thesis_statements.md

 ### Statement:

-The relationship status: Changing men's behaviour on Facebook.
+1. The relationship status: Modifying user behaviour on Facebook.
+(McAndrew & Jeong, 2012)
+2. A user's relationship status as a behaviour modifier on Facebook.
+(McAndrew & Jeong, 2012)
+3. The relationship status as a predicator of Facebook use.
+(McAndrew & Jeong, 2012)
+4. The relationship status impacting user behaviour on Facebook.
 (McAndrew & Jeong, 2012)

 ## Analysis